f5devcentral/f5-rseries-training/docs/introduction.rst

 Tenants
 -------

-Tenancy is required to deploy any BIG-IP resources.
-VELOS is a multitenant chassis by default, there is no bare-metal mode, although it can be configured to emulate this mode with a single large tenant.
+Tenancy is required to deploy any BIG-IP resources. rSeries is a multitenant appliance by default, there is no bare-metal mode, although it can be configured to emulate this mode with a single large tenant.
 You can configure one big chassis partition and assign all blades in the system to this resource.
 In fact, there is a “Default” partition that all blades are part of when inserted.
 You may change the slots assigned to the chassis partition by removing it from default and assigning to a new or existing chassis partition.
 A tenant could then be assigned to utilize all CPU and memory across that chassis partition.
-This would emulate a VIPRION system running “bare metal” where vCMP is not provisioned.
+This would emulate a iSeries system running “bare metal” where vCMP is not provisioned.

 When configuring HA between two VELOS chassis, there is no HA relationship across chassis at the F5OS layer where the system controllers or chassis partitions are configured.
 All HA is configured at the tenant level using Device Service Clustering, similar to how HA is configured between vCMP guests in separate VIPRION chassis.